 Saying “It’s OK!” to our crying child is usually meant so well.
 We’re offering comfort and trying to soothe our children: “Mama is here, I got you.
 It’s ok, no need to cry.”

 Honestly, this phrase is so automatic, and for most of us we don’t even think twice when we say it.
 But after studying and reading about respectful parenting for all these years, my perspective has changed.

 It’s taken practice, but I now actively avoid saying this phrase to my children.

-I just wanted to send you a little note and thank you for introducing me to RIE, Magda Gerber and Janet Lansbury (add link to What is RIE?), amongst others.
-I have now been studying this method for about two months; listening to you on Instagram (link) and YouTube (link), reading articles and listening to podcasts – and I’m telling you: this has completely changed our family’s lives!
+I just wanted to send you a little note and thank you for introducing me to RIE, Magda Gerber and Janet Lansbury, amongst others.
+I have now been studying this method for about two months; following you on Instagram and YouTube, reading articles and listening to podcasts – and I’m telling you: this has completely changed our family’s lives!

 RIE stands for “Resources For Infant Educarers” and is often known as Respectful Parenting.
 RIE was brought to the U.S. by infant-development expert Magda Gerber in 1978.
 Magda Gerber, born in Hungary, had previously worked closely with paediatrician dr. Emmi Pikler and from that experience she framed the RIE approach that refers to giving babies more independence, allowing their natural abilities to flourish with minimal intervention and respect.

 I was in a beautiful toy store with my 3.5 year old daughter last weekend.
 After spending some time browsing around the store, looking at different toys and objects, she found two beautiful swans that lit up, sort of like a cozy night-light, One was pink, the other, white, and she was obviously captivated by them.
 She played with them the whole time we were in the store – so focused and peaceful.
 It was lovely.